 - Dry Overnight – allow the vehicle to dry overnight.

-Make sure to wait a few days before applying compound to the repaired area.
+Make sure to wait a 30 days before applying polishing compound to the repaired area.

 If you need any more help, you can contact our staff who can give you more specific information on the Audi paint process.
 We also have various videos you can watch on our YouTube channel, and these break the process up step-by-step.